 - MS Access, although this is suitable only for very limited scenarios

-- Oracle, which is a long standing product; it made its first official appearance in 1979
+- Oracle, which is a long-standing product; it made its first official appearance in 1979

 - PostgreSQL, a Unix and Windows database management system

-It’s also very fast because of the way it stores its data, making it ideal for shared web hosting and other hosting services, where every millisecond of load time counts.
+It’s also very fast because of the way it stores its data.
+This makes it an ideal choice for shared web hosting and other hosting services, where every millisecond of load time counts.

 This is the main reason that MySQL has been downloaded or distributed more than 100 million times, and it’s the reason many web hosting customers come into contact with it.

 MySQL was initially released in May 1995.
-It was developed by David Axmark, Allan Larsson and Michael Widenius; the latter has a daughter called My, which is how the project got its name.
+It was developed by David Axmark, Allan Larsson, and Michael Widenius; the latter has a daughter called My, which is how the project got its name.